shyamgj1900/tp/docs/DeveloperGuide.md

 ### cap calculator by code feature

 This cap calculation is managed using `CapCalculatorByCode`.
-It extends `CapCalculator` which stores the input modules and grades from user as a string array in `modules` when the object is constructed once the command `cap code` is given from user, along with the other essential methods used for cap calculation.
+It extends `CapCalculator` which stores the input modules and grades from user as a `CalculatorModuleList` in `modules`, which is a subclass of `ModuleList` dedicated for cap calculation.
+Once the command is given, the constructor is called to retrieve and store the modules from the input, then `CapCalculator#executeCapCalculator()` method is invoked for the calculation.
+In order to achieve these functionalities, the following methods from `CapCalculatorByCode` are invoked.

+* `CapCalculatorByCode#getInputModules(String input)` — which retrieves the module codes and grades from String input and store them as `CalculatorModuleList`
+* `CapCalculatorByCode#getCap()` — which is the methods used to do all the cap calculation.

-When `CapCalculator#executeCapCalculator()` is executed, the following methods are invoked:
+In addition, the following methods implemented in `CapCalculator` are also invoked to ensure an error-free functionality.

+* `CapCalculator#executeCommand()` — which is an overridden method from `Command` is used to facilitate cap calculation and exception handling methods.
-- `CapCalculator#checkModulesNotEmpty()` — which ensures that the `modules` attribute of the object is not empty.
+* `CapCalculator#checkModulesNotEmpty()` — which ensures that the module list of the object is not empty.
-- `CapCalculator#getCap()` — which is the methods used to do all the cap calculation.
-- `CapCalculator#checkInvalidModules()` — which checks if there are any invalid modules after the cap calculation.
+* `CapCalculator#checkInvalidModules()` — which checks if there are any invalid modules after the cap calculation.

-Below is a simplified sequence diagram showing important steps of how `cap code` works:
+Below is a simplified sequence diagram showing important steps of how `cap code` functions:

 ### bus routes feature